hackliza/hackliza.github.io/README.md

 # hackliza.github.io

 This is the website of hackliza.
-You can view it https://hackliza.gal/ .
+You can check it in [hackliza.gal](https://hackliza.gal/).

 ## Building